NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 skillo_wimbledon = pd.read_csv(f'../data/tournament_results_Wimbledon_skillO_1.csv', index_col = 0)
 ```

 This code will run the simulation and create the csv.
-Optionally, we read the csv file.
+Optionally, we read the csv file but we don't need too since it won't be used later.

 ### Simulate ELO Tournament